Programs and Alternative Sanctions

 Community Court seeks to respond to public safety concerns through a combined strategy of holding offenders accountable and offering to help participants with a range of social needs, including treatment under judicial supervision.
 Specified offenses which occur in the downtown patrol area are cited to Community Court.
 Community Court is held every Friday at the Eugene City Library.
 Services at Community Court are available to the community at large.
 A community member does not need a citation to appear to utilize the resources available.
 More information regarding this program is available HERE.

-- Violations Bureau The Violations Bureau is an option provided by the Eugene Municipal Court to resolve certain eligible minor traffic violations with a reduction in the fine by looking at the person’s driving record.
-Per ORS 1563.800 and Municipal Court Order 98-001, Eugene Municipal Court clerks have been appointed by the presiding judge to serve as Violations Bureau clerks.
+The Violations Bureau is an option provided by the Eugene Municipal Court to resolve certain eligible minor traffic violations with a reduction in the fine by looking at the person’s driving record.
+Per ORS 153.800 and Municipal Court Order 98-001, Eugene Municipal Court clerks have been appointed by the presiding judge to serve as Violations Bureau clerks.
 Qualified persons must have a citation for a traffic violation listed on the Violations Bureau Fine Reduction Schedule, have two or less moving violations (including the new charge) within the past two years and the new charge cannot involve an accident.
 Eligibility requirements and more detailed information regarding this program are available in the VIOLATIONS BUREAU INFORMATION SHEET.
 Persons charged with a Distracted Driving violation may be eligible to get the fine reduced or have the fine suspended by attending a class.
 More information regarding Distracted Driving and the Distracted Driving Avoidance Course is available in the DISTRACTED DRIVING AVOIDANCE COURSE INFO SHEET.

 - Community Service